adobe/aem-dispatcher-experiments/experiments/gracePeriod/README.md

 summary =   3802 in 00:00:10 =  379.7/s Avg:     2 Min:     0 Max:  5329 Err:     0 (0.00%)
 ```

 Even better.
-Make note of the publish instance's request.log, and compare to Test #1 where the a number of requests for products.html made it back to the publisher:
+Have a look at the publish instance's request.log and compare the number of requests for products.html that made it back to the publisher with Test #1's log output above:

 <img src="../img/with-grace-period.png">